jglasspilon/UI-Design-Tools-Sample/README.md

 ---

-## See for Yourself
+## Try it Yourself
 The demo is fully playable.
-Simply download as zip and extract (or simply clone the repo).
-Then run inside of Unity to explore the tools and their implementation.<br>
+Download the project as a zip (or clone the repo) and run it in Unity to explore the tools and their implementation.
-> Unity engine version 6000.3.0f1
+> Unity version: 6000.3.0f1

 ### Not a developer?
-Not a Problem!
+No Problem!
 Simply download this build and you can see the various tools in action.<br>
 [Download Game Build](https://github.com/jglasspilon/UI-Design-Tools-Sample/raw/refs/heads/main/DesignTools-Build.zip)